jmahoney/redmine_weary/README.md

 [weary][Weary], a nifty framework/DSL for working with RESTful APIs.
 Yes, I know I could have used ActiveResource, but where's the fun in that?

-redmine_weary is still very much a work in progress—at this point you can only really get a list of issues and a small amount of related information.
+**Current status:** the bug dashboard works and I probably won't update this unless I need to add more functionality to the dashboard.
+Weary is a great little DSL, though.

 ##How to use

+You probably shouldn't.
+This gem doesn't support much of the Redmine API. lUse ActiveResource instead.
-The following code sets up the gem:
+But if you must, the following code sets up the gem:

 ```
 require 'redmine_weary'